liulab-dfci/TRUST4/README.md

 	Usage: ./run-trust4 [OPTIONS]
 		Required:
 			-b STRING: path to bam file
-			-f STRING: path to the fasta file coordinate and sequence of V/D/J/C genes\n".
+			-f STRING: path to the fasta file coordinate and sequence of V/D/J/C genes
 		Optional:
-			--ref STRING: path to detailed V/D/J/C gene reference file, such as from IMGT database. (default: not used). (recommended) -o STRING: prefix of output files. (default: inferred from file prefix) -t INT: number of threads (default: 1)\n".
+			--ref STRING: path to detailed V/D/J/C gene reference file, such as from IMGT database. (default: not used). (recommended) -o STRING: prefix of output files. (default: inferred from file prefix) -t INT: number of threads (default: 1)
-			--stage INT: start TRUST4 on specified stage (default: 0):\n".
+			--stage INT: start TRUST4 on specified stage (default: 0)
-				0: start from beginning (candidate read extraction)\n".
+				0: start from beginning (candidate read extraction)
-				1: start from assembly\n".
+				1: start from assembly
-				2: start from annotation\n".
+				2: start from annotation
+				3: start from generating the report table

 ### Input/Output

 The primary input to TURST4 is the alignment of RNA-seq reads in BAM format(-b), the file containing the genomic sequence and coordinate of V,J,C genes(-f), and the reference database sequence containing annotation information, such as IMGT (--ref).

-TRUST4 outputs several files. trust_raw.out, trust_final.out are the contigs and corresponding nucleotide weight. trust_annot.fa is in fasta format for the annotation of the consensus assembly.
-And trust_cdr3.out reports the CDR1,2,3 and gene information for each consensus assemblies.
+TRUST4 outputs several files. trust_raw.out, trust_final.out are the contigs and corresponding nucleotide weight. trust_annot.fa is in fasta format for the annotation of the consensus assembly. trust_cdr3.out reports the CDR1,2,3 and gene information for each consensus assemblies.
+And trust_report.tsv is a report file focusing on CDR3 and is compatible with other repertoire analysis tool such as VDJTools.

 Each header of trust_annot.fa is split into fields: